 - High Risk: These stocks are quite risky as the percentage of a number of penny stocks outperforming the market are quite less.
 Many of the penny stocks become bankrupt and go out of the business.

-- These stock have very low liquidity.
+- These stocks have very low liquidity.
 Therefore there will be troubles on both ends of transactions i.e. buying and selling.
 While buying these stocks, you might not be able to find a seller.
 In case you bought the stock, and the stock price starts falling, then you won’t be able to find a buyer to sell the stock.

 - There is a large bid-ask spread in these stocks.

-- Limited information available to the public about the company.
+- Limited information is available to the public about the company.